Our Man in Havana

-Our Man in Havana (1958) is a novel set in Cuba by the British author Graham Greene.
-He makes fun of intelligence services, especially the British MI6, and their willingness to believe reports from their local informants.
-The book predates the Cuban Missile Crisis, but certain aspects of the plot, notably the role of missile installations, appear to anticipate the events of 1962.
+Our Man in Havana (1958) is a novel set in Cuba by the English author Graham Greene.
+Greene uses the novel to mock intelligence services, especially the British MI6, and their willingness to believe reports from their local informants.

-It was adapted into a film of the same name in 1959, directed by Carol Reed and starring Alec Guinness.
+The novel was adapted into a film of the same name in 1959, directed by Carol Reed and starring Alec Guinness.
 In 1963, it was adapted into an opera by Malcolm Williamson to a libretto by Sidney Gilliat, who had worked on the film.
 In 2007, it was adapted into a play by Clive Francis, which has toured the UK several times and been performed in various parts of the world.

 Background

 Greene joined MI6 in August 1941.
-In London, Greene had been appointed to the subsection dealing with counter-espionage in the Iberian Peninsula, where he had learnt about German agents in Portugal sending the Germans fictitious reports, which garnered them expenses and bonuses to add to their basic salary.
+In London, Greene had been appointed to the subsection dealing with counter-espionage in the Iberian Peninsula, where he had learnt about German agents in Portugal relaying fictitious reports to their superiors, which garnered them expenses and bonuses to add to their basic salary.

 One of the agents was "Garbo", a Spanish double agent in Lisbon, who gave his German handlers disinformation, by pretending to control a ring of agents all over England.
 In fact, he invented armed forces movements and operations from maps, guides and standard military references.
 Garbo was the main inspiration for Wormold, the protagonist of Our Man in Havana.

 Remembering the German agents in Portugal, Greene wrote the first version of the story in 1946, as an outline for a film script, with the story set in Estonia in 1938.
 The film was never made, and Greene soon realised that Havana, which he had visited several times in the early 1950s, would be a much better setting, with the absurdities of the Cold War being more appropriate for a comedy.